thejambot.com / Agent Capability Framework

 Execute Mode

 Agent acts autonomously.
-Higher risk — requires strong semantic coherence and rollback capability.
+Higher risk: requires semantic coherence and rollback capability before granting this mode.

 Example: "Auto-scale based on traffic" or "Auto-remediate alerts"